Chapter 105 – PARKING AREAS, VEHICLE AND PEDESTRIAN ACCESS, AND RELATED IMPROVEMENTS

 b) The required trees must be placed in planting strips at least 4.5 feet in width or within tree grates.

-3) Adequate pedestrian lighting at a maximum of 12 feet in height shall be provided along the pathway.
+3) Adequate pedestrian lighting at a maximum of 12 feet in height may be required to be provided along the pathway at the discretion of the Public Works Director.

 4) Barriers that will limit pedestrian access between the subject property and adjacent properties are not permitted.